Marc55s/Marc55s/README.md

 # Marc's Profile

+Things I like to use:
-- ✅ C enjoyer
+- ✅ C
-- Learning some Rust
+- ✅ Rust
+- ✅ Vim
+- ✅ Linux
+- ✅ Terminals

 ## Tags
 ---